 Can I campaign in my lectures or tutorials?

-This is at the discretion of your course leaders/lecturers, and can only happen with their permission.
+This is at the discretion of your course leaders/lecturers, and should only happen with their permission.
 Your campaign should not interfere with the academic activities of the University.

 Can I contact clubs and societies about my campaign?

 It’s good campaign practice to get clubs and societies to support your campaign, as you can include this on your manifesto, posters and campaign information.
 There is a form which clubs and societies can use to confirm their support of you, and we advise that they do this in order to make this support official.
-However, we do not investigate whether or not a society or club is officially supporting you unless someone complains – this triggers an investigation and we will check the forms.
-If no form exists, this could result in an election sanction against you and you will be asked to edit your campaign materials.
+However, we do not check whether or not a society or club is officially supporting you unless someone complains – this triggers an investigation and we will check the forms.
+If all three signatories of the society/club have not completed the form, this could result in an election strike against you and you will be asked to edit your campaign materials.

 How much money can I spend on my campaign?